made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 > You can always avoid what you already now (already happened to you) and you should act to avoid as much as possible what you don't know (never happened to you).

-Thus, even if the damage is huge, having traces will prevent you (or you replacement if you caused a mess and you got fired 😅) to repeat the same mistakes already did once;
+Thus, even if the damage is huge, having traces will prevent you (or your replacement if you caused a mess and you got fired 😅) to repeat the same mistakes already did once;
 - **Establish attack extension**.
 This for sure it's something important to enroll the right amount of time / resources in investigation during (and after) the attack: how urgent is this - which systems are impacted - etc;
 - **KEEP CALM**.
 At least, try to 😂;